-(a) stating that, if such a body or association were to come into existence within a specified period, the ACMA would be likely to give a notice to that body or association under subclause 38(1); and
+(a) stating that, if such a body or association were to come into existence within a specified period, the ACMA would be likely to give a notice to that body or association under subclause 48(1); and

-(b) setting out the matter or matters relating to the operation of digital platform services that would be likely to be specified in the subclause 38(1) notice.
+(b) setting out the matter or matters relating to the operation of digital communications platforms that would be likely to be specified in the subclause 48(1) notice.

 (2) The period specified in a notice under subclause (1) must run for at least 60 days.

-Subdivision B—Variation, replacement and deregistration of misinformation codes

-40 Variation of misinformation codes
+50 Variation of misinformation codes

 Scope